 Losæter is in the former container port known as Bjørvika, where the Alna River meets the fjord.
 It’s home to countless cultural institutions, like the new Munch Museum under construction and the new Oslo Public Library.
 “We’re also building a cultural institution—without walls—for the more immaterial, tacit kind of knowledge about farming and baking.”

-This center for art and urban food production is laid-back but growing.
+This hub for art and urban food production is laid-back but growing.
 Today it includes the Flatbread Society inside the bakehouse, an ancient grain field, and private allotments for the community, though the latter are temporary, as Losæter transitions to become more of a collective farm.
 The common area was initiated by an art collective called FutureFarmers, with California’s Amy Franceschini as the lead artist.

 When they started the project, though, the area didn’t even have good soil.
 But Hovind knew a farm was possible—she had photo evidence from the 1940s.
 “I saw this picture here with this farming land and this is exactly the same place,” she says, flipping through photos.
 “This is the best place to grow things.
 That was hard to imagine.”